CivicActions/ssp-toolkit/docs/controls/PS.md

 >     2. Re-sign access agreements to maintain access to organizational information
 > systems when access agreements have been updated or [Assignment: organization-defined frequency].

+#### a

 ##### LINCS

-The Department has implemented a formalized process for user account administration using the approved and signed Rules of Behavior and User Acknowledgement forms.
-All new users requesting access to the LINCS Technology Project system must complete these forms and the security manager will keep them on file and reviewed bi-annually.

-#### a

-##### CivicActions

-CivicActions has developed and documented an Acceptable Use Policy that covers access and use of all CivicActiuons systems.
+All users of the LINCS system must read and accept access agreements upon every login.
+The access agreement can be found at http://courses.lincs.ed.gov a copy of which has been uploaded to CSAM as artifact: AccessAgreements.txt

 #### b

-##### CivicActions
+##### LINCS

-The Acceptable Use Policy is reviewed at least annually or when a significant change occurs.
-In the event that a major update is made to the Acceptable Use Policy, employees are required to read and sign the updated policy document and Human Resources stores the information.
+The Access Agreements are reviewed at least annually or when a significant change occurs.

 #### c

-##### CivicActions
+##### LINCS

-All CivicActions team members are required to read and sign the Acceptable Use Policy (AUP) provided in the Security Policy document prior to gaining access to the any CivicActions system.
-The acknowledgment signature page is a separate document collected and recorded by the Director of Human Resources.
+All individuals requiring access to the LINCS system are required to sign the Access Agreements before login is granted.
+When the Access Agreements are updated, the individual will be required to sign the new copy before regaining access.

 ### PS-7: Third-Party Personnel Security